-- Have a system for detecting suspicious activities in accordance with the Proceeds of Crime Act 2002 and the Terror Act 2000 Customer due diligence should be performed to verify customers' identity, beneficial owners, sources of funds, and the nature of business transactions.
+- Have a system for detecting suspicious activities in accordance with the Proceeds of Crime Act (POCA) 2002 and the Terror Act 2000.
+Customer due diligence (CDD) should be performed to verify customers' identity, beneficial owners, sources of funds, and the nature of business transactions.

 - Following the CDD procedures, the records must be kept within the specified period.